-The ADA and the ADA Amendment Act provides protection for the employer from making accommodations that are unreasonable or detrimental, operationally or fiscally.
-The employer is not required to create a position as an accommodation or to shift duties from the person with a disability to another staff member resulting in an increased workload for that staff member.
+According to the ADA and the ADA Amendment Act, the employer is not required to create a new position as an accommodation or to shift duties from the person with a disability to another staff member resulting in an increased workload for that staff member.

-The College's position is to provide reasonable accommodations to individuals with a disability or serious medical condition as needed to perform the essential duties of their position.
-The process of determining a reasonable accommodation involves a dialogue between the individual and the College to consider various possible accommodations.
-Working together the employee, the supervisor and the Employee Relations Manager come to a decision about the most appropriate and reasonable accommodation.
+The College's position is to provide reasonable accommodations to individuals with a disability or serious medical condition as needed to perform the essential duties of their position, provided that the accommodation does not create an undue hardship on the college.
+The process of determining a reasonable accommodation involves engaging in an interactive dialogue between the employee and the College to consider the appropriateness and viability of various possible accommodations.
+Together, the employee, the supervisor, and the Director, equal opportunity and engagement come to a decision about the most appropriate and reasonable accommodation.

-Should an illness progress to a stage where an individual can no longer perform the essential functions of his/her job with accommodations, the College would work with the individual to apply for other suitable positions as appropriate.
+Should an illness progress to a stage where an individual can no longer perform the essential functions of his/her job with accommodations, the College would work with the individual to apply for other suitable positions, if available and as appropriate.

-Employees are not required to identify themselves as having a disability; self identification is strictly voluntary.
-However, if an employee with a disability or serious medical condition needs an accommodation or other assistance, she can contact the Employee Relations Manager in Human Resources.
-If an accommodation is requested, the ER manager will arrange for a dialogue with the supervisor to determine the most reasonable accommodation and review other policies with the employee that may be pertinent to her situation, i.e., leave benefits, FMLA, confidentiality, Employee Assistance Program.
+Employees are not required to identify themselves as having a disability; self-identification is strictly voluntary.
+However, if an employee with a disability or serious medical condition needs to request an accommodation, the Director, equal opportunity and engagement should be contacted in Human Resources.
+If an accommodation is requested, the HR will arrange for an interactive process to assess the request and will also review other policies with the employee that may be pertinent to the situation, i.e., leave benefits, FMLA, confidentiality, Employee Assistance Program.

-If a work related situation arises in which a staff member believes he or she may have been discriminated against in decisions or actions related to his or her disability or serious medical condition, he or she may seek review through Swarthmore's internal discrimination grievance review process, described fully in Chapter Ten.
-The employee can contact the College's Equal Opportunity Officer for assistance as needed.
+If a work related situation arises in which a staff member believes they may have been discriminated against in decisions or actions related to his or her disability or serious medical condition, they may seek review through Swarthmore's internal discrimination grievance review process, described earlier in this chapter.
+The employee can contact the Director, equal opportunity and engagement for assistance.

 In compliance with the Americans with Disability Act (ADA) and the ADA Amendment Act, Swarthmore provides access for people with disabilities to bring their service animals into all areas of the campus that are open to the public or to students.

-A service animals is defined as an animal that is individually trained to perform tasks for a person with a disability.
+A service animal is defined as an animal that is individually trained to perform tasks for a person with a disability.
 Common tasks performed by a service animal are: guiding people who are blind, alerting people who are deaf, fetching items, alerting people with autism to distracting, repetitive movements.
-Most service animals are dogs, but other animals may also be service animals.
+Most service animals are dogs, but other animals may also be service animals, as defined by the U.S. Department of Labor.
 An animal does not have to be licensed or certified as a service animal.

-Staff who use a service animal should contact the Employee Relations (ER) Manager in Human Resources to register as an individual with a disability with a service animal.
-The ER Manager will review documentation of the disability and discuss appropriate accommodations including the assistance of the service animal.
+Use of a service animal must first be registered with the Director, equal opportunity and engagement in Human Resources.
+The Director, equal opportunity and engagement will review documentation of the disability and discuss appropriate accommodations including the assistance of the service animal.